Safeguarding training for ELT centre staff

 Accreditation UK rules state that every centre must have a designated lead available 24/7.
 This means more than one staff member must be trained to this level, at least one of which should be from the senior management team.

 This half-day training course, tailored for UK ELT staff, helps designated leads better understand their role and responsibilities.
-You will learn how to manage designated staff, train other adults, managing an allegation or child protection incident, understand Prevent requirements, learn how local authorities operate and pursue the ongoing development of safeguarding practices.
+You will learn how to manage assigned designated staff, train other adults, manage an allegation or child protection incident, understand Prevent requirements, learn how local authorities operate and pursue the ongoing development of safeguarding practices.

 Accreditation UK rules state that every centre must have a designated lead available 24/7.
 This means more than one staff member must be trained to this level, at least one of which should be from the senior management team.

-Course requirements: Participants must have completed advanced safeguarding for designated staff training.
+- Participants must have completed advanced safeguarding for designated staff training.

 Child protection training in Scotland